drduh/YubiKey-Guide/README.md

 - To get more information on potential errors, restart the `gpg-agent` process with debug output to the console with `pkill gpg-agent; gpg-agent --daemon --no-detach -v -v --debug-level advanced --homedir ~/.gnupg`.

-- A lot of issues can be fixed by unplugging and re-inserting YubiKey, or restarting the `gpg-agent` process.
+- A lot of issues can be fixed by removing and re-inserting YubiKey, or restarting the `gpg-agent` process.

 - If you receive the error, `Yubikey core error: no yubikey present` - make sure the YubiKey is inserted correctly.
 It should blink once when plugged in.